-Feros Care is governed by a volunteer Board of Directors consisting of a Chairperson, Deputy Chairperson and four Directors.
-In addition there is also an Executive Director, a role that is held by a member of Feros Care’s staff.
+Feros Care is governed by a Board of Directors consisting of six non-executive Directors and one Executive Director.
 Our Board of Directors assists Feros Care in performing to its best potential.
 The Board of Directors role is to provide governance and strategic direction and work effectively with senior management to ensure high quality care and service delivery.
 Feros is fortunate to have exceptionally qualified past and present Directors including existing and former company directors, finance managers, Government executives, solicitors, hospital directors and business owners.
-All Directors live within the regions serviced by Feros Care and are committed to community development and improving aged and community services.
 The following individuals currently comprise the Feros Care Board of Directors:

 Allen Lind brings extensive leadership and management skills to the board of Feros Care.
 His professional background includes senior management roles in the NSW Department of Education.
 He spent six years as principal of Alstonville High School and worked as an Inspector of Schools for the Gunnedah District.
 Through placing his own aging family members into care, Allen has gained insight into the importance of aged care, particularly the need for an emphasis on individuals and organisational structure.
 He believes government health policies will provide more opportunities for Feros Care.